jgcdeveloper/hello-world/README.md

 # Understanding Markdowns

+Hello Alex.
+I am looking forward to chatting with you in the coming days and weeks of the *Bloc* program.

-As part of my first *Bloc.io* assignment, I am to write a message using some simple markdowns.
+As part of my first *Bloc.io* assignment, I am to write you a message using some simple markdowns.
 This message is in response to that assignment.

 ## My Goal with Joining *Bloc.io*
 To be frank, I hope to use *Bloc.io* as a jumping point to a career as a software developer, or even software engineer (although I am not sure if I can legally use that title in Canada)